Build or fix a Selenium framework, end to end.

 What we build with Selenium

-Page Object Model architecture, data-driven tests, multi-browser coverage, Selenium Grid for parallel execution.
-The framework that scales to 5,000+ tests without breaking.
+Page Object Model architecture, data-driven test design, multi-browser coverage, and Selenium Grid for parallel execution.
+Built to scale past 5,000 tests without the flaky rate climbing with it.

-Selenium tests running in Jenkins, GitHub Actions, or GitLab CI.
-Docker-based Grid nodes.
-Test results reporting to Allure or ReportPortal.
-Failures that block the merge — not an email nobody reads.
+Tests running inside Jenkins, GitHub Actions, or GitLab CI on every pull request.
+Docker-based Grid nodes, Allure or ReportPortal for results, and failures that actually block the merge instead of generating an email nobody reads.

-Flaky test triage, explicit wait migration, Page Object refactoring, test data isolation.
-Turn a 35% flaky suite into one CI actually trusts.
+Flaky test triage, `Thread.sleep` removal, explicit wait migration, Page Object extraction, test data isolation.
+The suite that nobody trusted starts blocking merges again.

 When the honest answer is to move on.
-Test by test migration with shared Page Object patterns.
-Selenium keeps running until every test earns its migration.
+Test by test, with shared Page Object patterns carrying over.
+Selenium keeps running until every test has earned its migration.

-Selenium's WebDriver protocol extended to mobile.
-Real device testing on iOS and Android via Appium.
-Same Page Object Model, same team skills.
+Selenium's WebDriver protocol extended to real iOS and Android devices through Appium.
+Same Page Object Model, same team skills, same reporting — coverage extended to mobile without rebuilding the framework.

 The playbook

-Selenium patterns from real test automation — not a Udemy course.
+Patterns from real test automation rescues — not a certification course tutorial.

 P01

-Every page a class.
-Every action a method.
+Every page a class, every action a method.
 Tests never touch selectors directly.
-UI changes update one file — not the entire suite.
+A UI change updates one file — not two hundred test methods.

 P02

 `WebDriverWait` with `ExpectedConditions` on every interaction.
-Zero `Thread.sleep`.
-Zero implicit waits.
-Flaky rate drops by 60% from this change alone.
+Zero `Thread.sleep`, zero implicit waits.
+Flaky rate drops by half from this single change alone.

 P03

-Selenium Grid with Docker Compose or Kubernetes.
-Chrome and Firefox nodes scaling with demand.
-A 2-hour suite runs in 15 minutes.
+Selenium Grid on Docker Compose or Kubernetes, Chrome and Firefox nodes scaling with demand.
+A four-hour sequential suite running in under twenty minutes.

 P04

-Each test creates its own data, runs in isolation, cleans up after itself.
-No shared test data.
-No test order dependency.
-No "it passes when I run it alone."
+Each test creates its own data, runs alone, and cleans up after itself.
+No shared state, no order dependency, no "it passes when I run it by itself."

 P05